Time is Running Out

 All the Feels: Helping Young Children Cope with the Return to Child Care

 Babies and toddlers may struggle with returning to child care settings.
 Here's how adults can help.

-There’s so much for parents to think about as child care programs reopen—from worries about their child’s health to welcome relief at this return to “normal” life.
+There’s so much for parents to think about as child care programs reopen—from worries about their child’s health to hesitancy at what the future holds.
 Babies and toddlers, though, have gotten used to spending their days with the people they love most.
 They may struggle with returning to child care settings—because it feels like a very big change to their daily routine.

 During this transition period, parents and early educators may see new behaviors like: